 After the LOI is when the real detailed due diligence typically begins for private equity acquisitions.
 Very specific requests related to contracts, documentation, the capital structure, product usage, product development, tech stack, HR, customer reports, accounting policies, and more are requested and analyzed.

-At SureSwift, because we acquire smaller businesses, we like to get most data for analysis pre-LOI.
+At SureSwift, we like to get most data for analysis pre-LOI.
 The period after LOI is the kickoff of our deeper due diligence process to have a smooth transition period.

 During this more intense due diligence process, we will conduct an in-depth review of employee and contractor agreements, documentation, prior marketing and growth efforts, and more to understand better how we will manage the business once we take complete ownership.